silverhadch/tldr-gui/README.md

 # Notes

-This project is work in progress; features and improvements are ongoing.

 If you encounter any issues or have suggestions, feel free to open an issue or submit a pull request!

-# To-Do

-- Improve error handling for command execution.

-- Add a settings menu for user preferences.

-- Support additional TLDR languages (e.g., localized pages).

-- Add unit tests for core functionalities.